cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 one dataset config file for training a model and a different dataset config for evaluating the trained model.

 1) Create your CIFAR-10 dataset config by following the outline above and referencing the dataset specifications file.
-When you are finished, the resulting config should look something like this:
+When your dataset config is complete, it should have the following content:

 <details>
   <summary>👾Expected contents of data_sets/torchvision/cifar10.json</summary>